sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 With this rule, a TODO can have a condition right from the beginning to define its lifespan.
 When the condition is met, ESLint will take care of reporting that there's work to be done.

-This rule also defines that **there must be no TODO comment without conditions** so that you should take more care before simply adding tasks with no life expectancy.
+This rule also defines by default that **there must be no TODO comment without conditions** so that you should take more care before simply adding tasks with no life expectancy.
 For more information read the section [`eslint/no-warning-comments`](#disallow-warning-comments-no-warning-comments) below.
+To disable this behavior see [`allowWarningComments`](#allowWarningComments) below.

 Conditions quick overview: